1F24DCA/ovpnsh/README.md

 this shell scripts is useful at toolkid's DDoS attack when you playing games using P2P connection.

+# Sorry
+I'm not good at programming, so it's poor quality script.

 # Usage:
 1. buy new server (I recommend cloud service like AWS Lightsail)
 &nbsp;- when you select OS, please select Ubuntu. my shell script only works in Ubuntu